 While he has not yet discovered a complete solution to the dilemma, Ge has found why it works in some cases, like Amazon or Netflix recommendations.
 In those cases, even though the optimization problems are non-convex, all of the different optimal solutions are equally good, so it doesn’t matter which you find.

 Going forward, Ge’s work will focus on expanding our understanding of these problems.
-Sloan Fellows receive a two-year, $70,000 award to fund their research, which Ge says he will use to hire a postdoctoral researcher to help apply his findings to more complicated forms of machine learning.
+Sloan Fellows and NSF Career recipients receive grants to fund their research, which Ge says he will use in part to hire a postdoctoral researcher to help apply his findings to more complicated forms of machine learning.

 “We will first try to understand why the current algorithms are working so well, and then hopefully we can design new algorithms that work even better,” he says.